 Peter Pan is a classic adventure and the new Signature collection gives new life to this Disney masterpiece.
 To celebrate the new Signature Collection edition we made some fun Pixie Dust Necklaces.
 These necklaces are great for themed parties as a craft to make and take home!
 If you haven’t experienced a Signature Collection copy of a movie yet you are in for a treat.
 They contain amazing behind the scenes footage that the Walt Disney Archives department has taken care of for years.
 For some of the older classics, you get to see Walt Disney working on the projects.
 This release of Peter Pan is FILLED with amazing content.

-Peter Pan is available on Digital now and Blu-ray™ June 5 – Enter to win a copy at the bottom of this post.
+Peter Pan is available on Digital now and Blu-ray™ June 5

 This post contains affiliate links.

 Pixie Dust Necklaces

 Here is what you’ll need (all of these supplies can also be bought in bulk):